Suren-Jewels/Suren-Jewels.github.io/index.md

 ## 📬 Contact

-You can reach me via [LinkedIn](https://www.linkedin.com/in/surenjewels) or explore my GitHub profile for more.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/surenjewels) or explore my [GitHub Profile](https://github.com/Suren-Jewels) for more.